-Magnetic resonance imaging (MRI) uses a magnetic field and radio waves to create detailed images of the soft tissues and organs in your body.
+Magnetic resonance imaging (MRI) uses a magnetic field and radio waves to create detailed images of the soft tissues and organs in the body.
 The magnetic field temporarily aligns the water molecules in your body and radio waves cause these aligned particles to produce very faint electrical signals.
 These signals are used to create the MRI images.
-The powerful system delivers images with the diagnostic clarity that physicians need.
 Since this machine does not emit x-rays there is no fear of radiation.Explore more

 We can perform CAT scan procedures in less time without compromising diagnostic accuracy or patient comfort with a high speed spiral scanner.
 This equipment helps us to enhance patient care and expand clinical applications.

-In the mid-1970s, Computed Tomography, also known as CT or CAT scans, revolutionized x-ray diagnosis by allowing physicians to view wafer-thin cross-sections of internal anatomy, all without the need for surgery.
-CT accomplishes this by bringing together the imaging capabilities of the x-ray with the highly sophisticated processing power of computers.
-CT is used for a broad spectrum of imaging needs, for example, brain, spine, neck, chest, sinuses, abdomen, and joints.
+In the mid-1970s, Computed Tomography, also known as CT or CAT scans, revolutionized diagnosis by allowing physicians to view cross-sections of internal body, without the need for surgery.
+CT accomplishes this by bringing together the imaging capabilities of the X-Ray with the highly sophisticated processing power of computers.
+CT is used for many imaging needs, for example, brain, spine, neck, chest, sinuses, abdomen, and joints.
 CT also is used to evaluate the extent of trauma injuries.

 We use robust Digital Radiography solutions that meet the versatile needs of today’s imaging work.